adribaeza/python-llmchat-fastapi-streamlit/README.md

 # Project Structure

 The project structure is organized into two main directories: `backend` and `frontend`.
+In root directory, you can find the configuration files and documentation for the overall project.

 ## Backend